Baltimore, Chesapeake and Atlantic Railway: Remnants

 Along the right of way track, bridges and other remnants remain.
-A section in Salisbury, MD, from the old New York, Philadelphia and Norfolk Railroad line to the ConAgra Facility in Salisbury is still in use; and at least one piece has been turned into a rail trail.
+A section in Salisbury, Maryland, from the old New York, Philadelphia and Norfolk Railroad line to the ConAgra Facility in Salisbury is still in use; and at least one piece has been turned into a rail trail.

-The train shed that used to serve as the end of the line in Claiborne, MD was dismantled, moved to St. Michaels.
-MD and repurposed as part of the Chesapeake Bay Maritime Museum.
+The train shed that used to serve as the end of the line in Claiborne, Maryland was dismantled, moved to Saint Michaels, Maryland and repurposed as part of the Chesapeake Bay Maritime Museum.

 A bridge over Broad Creek west of St. Michaels remains.

 A section of the trail in St. Michaels has been turned into the St. Michael's Nature Trail.

-A piece of the old bridge over Oak Creek at Newcomb, MD remains and has been decked over for use as a community pier.
+A piece of the old bridge over Oak Creek at Newcomb, Maryland remains and has been decked over for use as a community pier.

 Much of the track between Preston and Hurlock remains, but is not in use.
 It's owned by MDOT.
+Additional part of the Preston platform still exists just north of Choptank Road.

-Hebron Depot in Hebron, MD was restored around 2013 and now serves as a museum.
+Hebron Depot in Hebron, Maryland was restored around 2013 and now serves as a museum.